Vyral/base-template/_posts/2021-11-22-why-it-might-be-better-for-sellers-to-wait.md

 **2\.
 It’s harder to show tenant-occupied properties.** Most tenants will be setting up their homes for holiday gatherings and family visits.

 **3\.
 Homes don’t show as well when it’s dark outside.** It’s getting darker earlier, and homes generally show better in daylight.
-Most people simply prefer to view homes when they can actually see the neighborhood in the daytime.
+Most people &nbsp;prefer to view homes when they can actually see the neighborhood in the daytime.
 Generally speaking, most people in our area work until 5 p.m. or 6 p.m., so by the time they could get to a property, the sun has already set.

 **4\.
 COVID is still a major concern, especially in winter.** Even if you’ve been vaccinated, it still makes sense to limit your exposure as much as possible in the winter months.
 Transmission rates spike as more people are confined to their homes and indoor spaces.
 Even if you’re not affected by the virus, if you’ve been exposed, there go your holiday plans.

 **5\.
-Transactions can become harder to facilitate.** Lenders, attorneys, and inspectors generally have vacation time scheduled, and their rate of responses tends to lag, which can be frustrating and ultimately leads to more difficulty in keeping an ideal timeline.
+Transactions can become harder to facilitate.** Lenders, attorneys, and inspectors generally have vacation time scheduled, and their rate of response tend to lag, which can be frustrating and ultimately leads to more difficulty in keeping an ideal timeline.

-On the flip side, if you’re a buyer who has some flexibility with a closing timeline, the winter months are a great time to be looking for a home.
+On the flip side, if you’re a buyer who has some flexibility with a closing timeline, the winter months are a great time to look for a home.
 Although you may have less inventory to choose from, you’ll have significantly less competition overall.

 {% include pullquote.html %}